 As many with autism experience anxiety, Autism Community prioritized developing resources in this area.
 We introduced Facing Your Fears, a group-based, cognitive-behavioural therapeutic anxiety management program for children (age 8-12) with high functioning autism.
-We are hoping to run a second session of this ...
+We are hoping to run ...

 The transition to adulthood is difficult for most young people with autism spectrum disorder (ASD).
 The challenges associated with autism persist and can be heightened during this time.
 Without support, even those with ASD who are more able to live independently face challenges in getting and keeping employment, succeeding in college or university, making friends and having lasting relationships, and living independently.

 One program, designed for young people with high functioning ASD is My Life as an Epic Win, which is supported by Evan’s Ride for Autism